emmercm/www/src/blog/_be-a-collaborative-engineer.md

 I don't care if you're a 10x engineer, I care if we can build great things _together_.

-Reflecting on times where I had high friction with a colleague, either on a single project or over a longer term, I've landed on the thought: _I work best with, and am motivated most by, people who want to work with others_.
+Reflecting on times where I had high friction with a colleague, either on a single project or over a longer term, I had a thought: _I work best with, and am motivated most by, people who want to work with others_.

 Sure, I want to work with smart engineers, there's a lot to be learned by being around engineers with experience that's different from or deeper than mine.
 But I don't need to work with so-called 10x engineers; I want to work with capable engineers with strong ownership, a learner mindset, and an eagerness to _invite collaboration_.